RShankar/Semantic-Web-for-Genomics/Summaries/NextGenSequencing.md

 * What proteins are encoded by this fragment of DNA?
 * What are the phylogenetic relationships among this group of organisms based on the seqs of this conserved gene?
 * What is the entire gene content and organization of the genome of this organism?
-* What genes are being expressed by gthe organism (or tissue)?
+* What genes are being expressed by the organism (or tissue)?

 **NGS's extended reach**:
 * Compare genome sequences from many different individuals of the same species to identify all variants (**GWAS**)
 * Compare genomes of tumors (or precancerous leions) with normal germline cells of the same patient
 * Use on RNA (thus replacing **microarrays**), to measure the entire gene expression profile of any sample of cells (**RNA-seq**).
 * Discover previously unannotated genes and quantitative measurement of altetrnative transcripts
-* Provide a more accurate and higher resolution readout for Chromatic immunoprecipitation studies (**ChiP-seq**).
+* Provide a more accurate and higher resolution readout for Chromatic immunoprecipitation studies (**ChIP-seq**).
 * Study epigenetic changes in DNA methylation and modifications of histone proteins.
 * Study environmental and medical samples to identify microorganisms present and their genetic profile (**metegenomics**).